 Inverse ETF is ProShares Short Russell2000 which provides a 1x daily short on the Russell 2000.

-The inverse of an ETF is also called a short ETF or a Bear ETF.
+The inverse of an ETF is also called a short ETF or a Bear ETF

-Like short leveraged instruments, inverse ETFs also hold swaps to achieve their exposure.
+Like short-leveraged instruments, inverse ETFs also hold swaps to achieve their exposure.
 A short Russell 2000 will hold swaps paying the return to the counterparty.
-If the index trades up, the fund will pay the return to the counterparty, decreasing the ETF value; otherwise, the index goes down.

 The ETF rebalancing needs daily attention to achieve this kind of balance.
 Inverse ETFs are balanced daily; hence they are best suited as a short-term instrument.